Safety

 Every surface in the tattooing and piercing rooms are sanitized with an operating room disinfectant before each client and after each client leaves.
 Procedure rooms are detail cleaned often including floors and non contact surfaces

 Our HVAC system has a UVC disinfection system in the air return to sterilize air as its circulated throughout the studio.
 This has been proven to reduce the amount of virus, mold, and bacteria that is circulated throughout a building.
-We added this during the COVID 19 pandemic and continue to maintenance and operate it.

 We believe in informed consent.
 Everything you need to know regarding safety, tools to be used, aftercare, and risks involved are gone over BEFORE the procedure is done.